Step 1: Apply for Non-Degree Seeking Admission

 The certificate application will ask applicants to:

 - Upload an unofficial copy of transcripts from all institutions attended

-- Provide a personal statement describing why you’re interested in this program as well as your educational and professional goals (minimum 500 words)
+- Provide a personal statement describing why you’re interested in this program as well as your educational and professional goals (2000 character limit)

 - Upload your professional resume

 - Provide verification of University of Utah student status (student ID number)

 Non-matriculated students are required to apply for non-matriculation admission prior to applying to the certificate program.
 For students not currently enrolled in a graduate degree program, admission into the GCIS is contingent upon admission to the University as a non-matriculated student.